Introduction

 • The Board doesn't support some features in hardware and a software implementation is not feasible or desired.

-• The User knows that those features are not going to be used by any applets that will run on the Device.
-And the space saved by not implementing or building them is needed for the Device to properly function.
+• The User knows that some features are not going to be used by any applets that will run on the Device.
+And the space saved by not implementing them is needed for the Device to properly function.

 Applet API